The Adobe Digital Academy is a two-part program based in the San Francisco Bay Area, Lehi, Utah, Austin, Texas and New York City.

 I’ve already completed a bootcamp.
 May I apply directly for the apprenticeship?

-At this time, candidates are required to receive the scholarship with an existing Adobe Digital Academy education partner in order to be eligible for the apprenticeship.
+At this time, candidates are required to receive the scholarship with an existing Adobe Digital Academy education socio in order to be eligible for the apprenticeship.

 How do I succeed in the bootcamp?